Treatment Program Curriculum

 Skill — Check the facts, opposite action, problem solving

-Mindfulness is the practice of being aware of one’s self and fully present in the moment, and focused on your own task and priorities in the moment.
+Mindfulness is the practice of being aware of oneself, fully present in the moment, and focused on your own tasks and priorities.
 Practicing mindfulness helps you limit distractions not only from those around you but also from regrets of the past and worries about the future.

 Mindfulness focuses on the mind-body connection and allows you to be fully present without being overwhelmed or overly reactive to the world around you.
 To do this, we discuss different ways to experience mindfulness, including mindfulness in the way you observe the world around you, mindfulness in the words you use, and mindfulness in imagery.